Salt Dough Easter Ornaments DIY

 So when I was asked to make some salt dough Easter ornaments I was kind of in between a rock and a hard place.
 Should I just wear gloves?
-But if I got some airborne flour in my nose or eyes that hurts pretty badly, too.
-And I’m super dang messy and accident prone so something bad would definitely happen.
+But if I got some airborne flour in my nose or eyes that hurt pretty badly, too.
+And I’m super dang messy and accident-prone so something bad would definitely happen.

 For this project you will need:

 - Flour (or gluten-free flour blend)